 States that offer low-income car insurance

-Currently, there are three states in the U.S. that offer government car insurance for low-income residents.
+Currently, three states in the U.S. offer government car insurance for low-income residents.
 California, Hawaii, and New Jersey have implemented these programs for low-income individuals and families to make car insurance a more affordable necessity.

 How do low-income auto insurance programs work?